GRAZING APPRENTICE POSITION

 The successful apprentice will have a strong desire to be here every day, to be interested in learning about everything we do, to work hard, to laugh when you trip over a fence or fall on a manure pile, to learn from your mistakes and ours, to be challenged, to have grit and determination, to look for inspiration, to ask questions, to try new things, to be observant, self-motivated, able to work independently and as part of a team, able to do repetitive tasks without complaining, with a willingness to be taught and accept constructive criticism, and be self-confident.
-You must be motivated, thrilled and inspired about our farm and world of regenerative farming.
+You must be motivated, thrilled and inspired about regenerative farming.
 At times you will be working in 100 degree heat, subzero cold, driving rainstorms, and blizzards.
 Our methods of farming can be very challenging but also very rewarding in humble ways.
 We are looking for an individual that has the work ethic, motivation, curiosity, intelligence, and problem solving skills to successfully manage one of our farms in the future.
 This is not a summer job.

 For the right person, there will be potential to advance into farm management roles as well as entrepreneurial ventures on one of our farms.
-If you think you are that right person for this position, please send a letter or note describing your background, education, work history, farming interests, and why you would be the best fit for this role to email@example.com.
+If you think you are that right person for this position, please send a detailed letter of interest describing your background, education, work history, farming interests, and why you would be the best fit for this role to firstname.lastname@example.org.
 Those individuals with the right qualifications will be invited to visit the farm and interview in person for the role.